rulewis/journey-optimizer.en/help/using/message-monitoring.md

 ---
-title: Monitoring message execution
+title: Monitor message execution
 description: Learn monitoring guidelines
-page-status-flag: never-activated
-uuid:
-contentOwner:
-products:
-audience: monitoring
-content-type: reference
-topic-tags:
-discoiquuid:
-internal: n
-snippet: y
+exl-id: 1bb8a7ee-de17-4cf3-b72e-f84b5ceee0d1
 ---
 # Message monitoring {#monitor-message-execution}

 ![](assets/do-not-localize/badge.png)

-To make sure your messages are successfully executed, sent and delivered, Customer Journey Management enables you to monitor the messages that are currently published and triggered.
-You can see how they are performing across journeys <!--and APIs--> in real-time from the **[!UICONTROL Executions]** list.
+To make sure your messages are successfully executed, sent and delivered, [!DNL Journey Optimizer] offers capabilities to monitor the messages that are currently published and triggered.
+You can see how your messages are performing across journeys <!--and APIs--> in real-time from the **[!UICONTROL Executions]** list.

-To access this list, from the **Customer Journey Management** home page, select **[!UICONTROL Messages]**, and click the **[!UICONTROL Executions]** tab.
+To access this list, from the **[!DNL Journey Optimizer]** home page, select **[!UICONTROL Messages]**, and click the **[!UICONTROL Executions]** tab.

 This tab provides two views: **[!UICONTROL Live view]** and **[!UICONTROL Global view]**.